stefanthaler/2017-fnlm-experiments-supervised/readme.md

 Run the 900 script.
 The -e parameter specifies the directory where the results should be stored.

 # Citation
-If you plan to use this work, please use the following citation:
+If you plan to use this work, please use the following citation

 @inproceedings{thaler2017towards,
   title={Towards a neural language model for signature extraction from forensic logs},